Khin-90/PochiYangu/README.md

 Project is still in Progress

 Pochi Yangu
 Description
-Pochi Yangu is a fintech application designed to provide users with easy access to loans and financial management tools.
-The project combines a React frontend, a Django backend, and Sui blockchain integration to create a secure, transparent, and user-friendly platform.
+Pochi Yangu is a next-generation fintech application built on Hedera Hashgraph, designed to provide secure, fast, and efficient digital transactions.
+It enables users to send and receive payments, manage savings, apply for loans, and track financial transactions with decentralized security and real-time processing.

+The platform leverages Hedera’s low-cost, high-speed, and eco-friendly blockchain technology, ensuring seamless transactions while maintaining transparency and security.

 Key Features
 - Loan Application